Skip to main content

 5. Transfer and disposal of documents

-Digital Agency Regulations on the Management of Administrative Documents (revised on June 30, 2025 (2025))
+Digital Agency Administrative Document Management Rules (revised on June 30, 2025 (2025))

-In accordance with Article 23, Paragraph 3 of the Digital Agency Administrative Document Management Rules, if administrative document files, etc. with a storage period of less than one year that do not fall under any of the items of Article 15, Paragraph 6 of the Administrative Document Management Rules are disposed of, they will be posted on this page.
+In accordance with Article 23, Paragraph (3) of the Digital Agency Ordinance on the Management of Administrative Documents, administrative document files, etc. whose retention period is less than one year and which do not fall under any of the items of Article 15, Paragraph (6) of the said Ordinance shall be disposed of.

-Digital Agency accepts reports on official documents from employees of Digital Agency and former employees of Digital Agency (hereinafter referred to as "Employees, etc.").
+The City of Digital Agency accepts reports on official documents from employees of Digital Agency and former employees of Digital Agency (hereinafter referred to as "Employees, etc.").

-• Mailing: Digital Agency Official Document Management, 20th Floor, Tokyo Garden Terrace Kioi-cho, 1-3 Kioi-cho, Chiyoda-ku, Tokyo 102-0094
+• Mail: Digital Agency, 20 f, Tokyo Garden Terrace Kioi-cho, 1-3 Kioi-cho, Chiyoda-ku, Tokyo 102-0094 Official document management staff

 • Phone: 03 4477 6775